 Head of Department Sound and Music for

 Interactive Games.
 An

-Tim Balmforth exploration of Composition,
+exploration of Composition,

-Tim.balmforth@ucleeds.ac.uk Sound Design and
+Tim Balmforth Sound Design and

-Implementation in an
+Tim.balmforth@ucleeds.ac.uk Implementation in an

-interactive game environment.
+interactive game

-The role of sound in video
+environment.
+The role of

+sound in video games to

-games to enhance the user
+enhance the user experience

-experience and aid immersion
+and aid immersion into the

-into the game world.
+game world.
 Practising

 Landscape photographer.

 Programme Manager Games Art and the Depiction

 of Photorealistic Textures for

-Adam Harrison use in real time Game Engine
+use in real time Game Engine

-Adam.harrison@ucleeds.ac.uk renderers.
+Adam Harrison renderers.
 Currently

-undertaking research into
+Adam.harrison@ucleeds.ac.uk undertaking research into

-MOST SAVERE Teaching Practice and
+Teaching Practice and

-NIGHTMARE Methodologies.
+Methodologies.
 Use of

-1870 Park Gamification and Gaming to
+Gamification and Gaming to

-aid an educational institute.
+SCOVAL UNANGS VIEW aid an educational institute.

 Tutor Game's development and

 investigation into the latest

-Ed Hanley tools and techniques.
+36 tools and techniques.
 Actively

-Edward.hanley@ucleeds.ac.uk working in the games industry
+Ed Hanley working in the games industry

-with leading developers and
+THE DAY Edward.hanley@ucleeds.ac.uk with leading developers and

-incorporating industry
+The state of the s incorporating industry

-SCHOOL SERVICE standard workflows and
+ELITE standard workflows and

-techniques into the curriculum.
+Caronicani Caroni techniques into the

-Tutor Teaching professional

-development, production

-Mathew Price management and game engines.

-Mathew.price@ucleeds.ac.uk

-Researching the use of virtual

-reality for the strategy game

-genre.
-Additional interests

-include military history and 3D.

-, , , , , , , , , , , , , , , , , , , ,

-1
+curriculum.